mouseless/baked/docs/features/localization.md

 # Localization

-This feature registers `.NET` localization services and middelware, and generates `.json` resource files for to be used for ui app localization
+This feature registers `.NET` localization services and middleware, and generates `.json` resource files for to be used for UI app localization

 Add this feature implementations using `AddLocalization()` extension;